 About the Contest

-Submissions must be received between June 1st, 2016 and September 1st, 2016.
-All submissions must include a $25.00 entry fee.
-The winner will be announced in late 2016 or early 2017.
+Submissions must be received between February 1st, 2017 and May 1st, 2017.
+All submissions must include a $15.00 entry fee.
+The winner will be announced by July 15th, 2017.

-Your name should not appear anywhere on the manuscript, and you should not include an acknowledgements page in your manuscript file.
-The judge reads blind, and he will recuse himself from considering any manuscript where the writer is identifiable.
+All manuscripts must be submitted through our Submittable page between February 1st, 2017 and May 1st, 2017.
+Your submission may include any combination of flash fictions or short stories up to 7,500 total words.
+Upload your submission as a single manuscript file.
+Your name should not appear anywhere on the manuscript.
+The judge reads blind, and she will recuse himself from considering any manuscript where the writer is identifiable.
 In the unlikely event that the judge is unable to select a winner, The Conium Review editorial staff will make the final decision.

 This contest abides by the Council of Literary Magazines & Presses code of ethics.
 Thank you for submitting!

-About the 2016 Contest Judge
+About the 2017 Contest Judge

-Praise for Matt Bell’s Scrapper
+Praise for Mongrels